nadyapost/Weather-App/README.md

-## Wheather App
+## Weather App

-Displaying wheather condition depending on your current location or your desired city.
+Displaying weather conditions depending on your current location or your desired city.